• Skip to primary navigation

 Meats and Deli FoodsHot dogs are a no-no unless heated to steaming.
 But honestly they are not a great choice during pregnancy.
 See more at www.eatrightmama.com

-• Do not eat hot dogs, luncheon meats, cold cuts, other deli meats (e.g., bologna), or fermented or dry sausages unless they are heated to an internal temperature of 165°F / 75°C or until steaming-hot just before serving.
+• Do not eat hot dogs, cold cuts, other deli meats (e.g., bologna), or fermented or dry sausages unless they are heated to an internal temperature of 165°F / 75°C or until steaming-hot just before serving.

 • Do not eat refrigerated meat or vegetable pâté or meat spreads from a deli or meat counter or from the refrigerated section of a store, unless heated to steaming.
 Foods that do not need refrigeration, like canned or shelf-stable pâté and meat spreads, are safe to eat.
 Refrigerate after opening.